Bermingham Cameras are the stockists of a complete range of Mirrorless Cameras from Nikon for you to browse!

 The combination of the newly developed image sensor and the fourth generation “X-Processor 4” processing engine means the camera also supports “16-bit RAW” mode, requested by many professional photographers.

 The full potential of the 55mm diagonal length large format sensor in the GFX can be seen when shooting both stills and in the video.
 The combination of the latest sensor and the “X-Processor 4” enables support for 4K/30P video.
 The camera’s sensor, which is larger than that of most cinema cameras, produces a shallow depth of field, enhanced tonal gradient in 10-bit output, and greater ISO sensitivity.
 The large-format size produces video footage with more detailed textures while reproducing three-dimensional definition.
 You are able to capture the atmosphere of the scene unlike anything before.
 All the Film Simulation modes can be applied to video as well, including “Eterna,” which replicates the look of FUJIFILM’s cinema film of the same name.
 Furthermore, the camera supports the digital cinema aspect ratio (17:9), compression codecs such as H.265 and H.264, and a bit rate of up to 400Mbps.

 Phase Detection AF System

-The GFX 100 is the first GFX that features a phase detection AF system on 55mm diagonal length large format sensor.
-The GFX100 has phase detection pixels across the entire sensor and using the X-Processor 4 engine coupled with the latest AF algorithm, is able to focus on a subject at high speed with accuracy even when the subject is away from the center of the frame or in low light.
+The GFX 100 is the first GFX that features a phase-detection AF system on a 55mm diagonal length large format sensor.
+The GFX100 has phase detection pixels across the entire sensor and using the X-Processor 4 engine coupled with the latest AF algorithm, is able to focus on a subject at high speed with accuracy even when the subject is away from the centre of the frame or in low light.

 Switch P / S / A / M Mode